 - Another trick is to NEVER look at colors in isolation.
 Gray, is gray, is gray, right?
 Well, if you have ever stepped foot in a paint store you know how wrong that is.
 Put numerous paint chips from the same color family next to each other.
 The undertones will become much more obvious when you see several next to each other.

 Nothing, and I mean NOTHING, will change your space more than a new paint color.
 It is the perfect place to start if updating your home is on your agenda.
 I love Sherwin Williams Paints!
-Here are a few of my favorites grays that I have consistently seen work.
+Here are a few of my favorite grays that I have consistently seen work.
 In other words, they are known winners and you can’t go wrong with any of them.

 Repose Gray #7015

 Lovely and soft.
-A spec of a brown undertone may show its head, but not enough to make this color a member of the greige team!
+A spec of a brown undertone may show its head, but not enough to make this color a member of the greige team.